Updating Your Mid-Century House?

 Excerpted from: "One Carpenter's Life", Fine Homebuilding #177, March 2006).

-There was a revival of the style around 1870 that lasted into the first two decades of the next century.
-The Colonial Revival is often seen as a stylistic backlash against the excess of Victorian housing styles and a yearning to return to the country's "more wholesome" agrarian past.
+The Colonial Revival of this period is often seen as a stylistic backlash against the excess of Victorian housing styles and a yearning to return to the country's "more wholesome" agrarian past.

-This sentiment helped trigger the Arts and Crafts movement that gave rise to the family of architectural styles that paralleled the Colonial Revival until the 1930s when both began to be swallowed up by emerging Modernist movement.
+This sentiment helped trigger the Arts & Crafts movement that gave rise to the family of architectural styles that paralleled the Colonial Revival until the 1930s when both began to be swallowed up by the emerging Modernist movement.

 Post-War Colonials